mobxjs/mobx/README.md

 Since data doesn't need to be normalized and MobX automatically tracks the relations between state and derivations, you get referential integrity for free.

 Rendering something that is accessed through three levels of indirection?
 No problem.
 MobX will track them and re-render whenever one of the references changes.
-As a result, staleness bugs are avoided.
+As a result, staleness bugs are eliminated.
 As a programmer, you might forget that changing some data might influence a seemingly unrelated component, but MobX won't forget.

 ### Simpler actions are easier to maintain